Causality from the Point of View of Statistics: More detailed models; levels of causality

 In \emph{first-level causality} one assumes a model like (\ref{CausalModelII}) with unconfoundedness---perhaps in a less explicit form, such as Rubin's, discussed in remark (ii), p.~\!\pageref{FootnoteUnconfoundednessAccordingToRubin}---and knows or believes that the model corresponds sufficiently well to the real-life problem.
 In particular, one has identified most of the factors influencing both treatment and response---the confounders in $\mathbf{X}_n$---and in principle can collect data on them in order to apply methods of stratification and matching to test for or estimate the causal effect of the treatment.
-Indeed, we have seen that under unconfoundedness the effect of the treatment on the response in model (\ref{CausalModelII}), which is completely characterized by ${\cal L}\big(\rho(V_n,\mathbf{X}_n,t)\big|\mathbf{X}_n\!=\!\mathbf{x}\big)$ for varying $(t,\mathbf{x})\in{\cal T}\times {\cal X}$, can be estimated from observed data in the guise of ${\cal L}\big(R_n\big|\mathbf{X}_n\!=\!\mathbf{x},T_n=t\big)$.\footnote{It is perhaps worth pointing out that the notion of casual effect, as embodied by the conditional laws of $\rho(V_n,\mathbf{X}_n,t)$, can always be entertained in a real-life problem to which (\ref{CausalModelII}) is applied; unconfoundedness, which allows those laws to be estimated from data, may very well be plausible in such a problem, but in an observational study it will often be difficult to identify and measure all the components of $\mathbf{X}_n$ for which unconfoundedness holds.} However, as suggested above, not many studies are carried out at the first-level, and few present a thorough argumentation to justify unconfoundedness based on a list of variables identified as confounders.
+Indeed, we have seen that under unconfoundedness the effect of the treatment on the response in model (\ref{CausalModelII}), which is completely characterized by ${\cal L}\big(\rho(V_n,\mathbf{x},t)\big)$ for varying $(t,\mathbf{x})\in{\cal T}\times {\cal X}$, can be estimated from observed data in the guise of ${\cal L}\big(R_n\big|\mathbf{X}_n\!=\!\mathbf{x},T_n=t\big)$.
+However, as suggested above, not many studies are carried out at the first-level, and few present a thorough argumentation to justify unconfoundedness based on a list of variables identified as confounders.

 Identifying which variables must be conditioned upon in order to make the assumption of unconfoundedness tenable is recognized by many (see for example section 3.7 of \cite{ImbensRubin:2015}, pp.~\!76--7 of \cite{Rosenbaum2002}) as a difficult task, demanding substantial extra-statistical knowledge about the real-life problem in hand.
 As a general rule, researchers such as Rosenbaum and Rubin recommend that ``all the relevant covariates, that is, all the variables that may be associated with both outcomes and assignment to treatment'' be considered as possible confounders, and say that ``there is little or no reason to avoid adjustment for a true covariate, a variable describing subjects before treatment'' (\cite{ImbensRubin:2015},\cite{Rosenbaum2002}).
 Pearl and others (e.g.~\!\cite{Shrier2008},\cite{Pearl2009c}), on the other hand, have pointed out that in certain situations conditioning on some variables may create rather than remove confounding (a phenomenon that will be illustrated below), so that in order to justify conditioning on a particular set of variables one generally needs to postulate (and defend, based on extra-statistical knowledge) a \emph{detailed causal model} describing the relationships between the various components of the situation, the treatment and the response---not just the model we have considered in section \ref{StatisticalModel} of the cause and effect relationship between treatment and response given a situation.